-Figure 3.
-Map of the State of Colorado with county boundaries and the general area (crosshatched) for CPW's proposed initial (1-3 years) release site area for a nonessential experimental population (NEP) of gray wolves.
+Figure 2.
+Map of the State of Colorado with county boundaries and the general area for CPW's proposed initial (1-3 years) release site area for a nonessential experimental population (NEP) of gray wolves.
+Used with permission from CPW.